binsec/haunted/Readme.md

-# Binsec/Haunted: a binary-level analyzer to detect Spectre attacks.
+# Binsec/Haunted: a binary-level analyzer to detect vulnerabilities to Spectre attacks.
 Binsec/Haunted is a binary-analysis tool for speculative constant-time, that can find Spectre-PHT (a.k.a.
 Spectre-v1) and Spectre-STL (a.k.a.
-Spectre-v4) vulnerabilities.
+Spectre-v4) vulnerabilities in binary code.

 It is an extension of the binary analysis plateform [Binsec](https://github.com/binsec/binsec), and in particular, it